 Goal 1: Provide outstanding service delivery to internal and external customers.

-FY 2021 / FY 2022 (to date) Accomplishments: The Office of Administration responded to all requests for assistance or service from internal and external customers as soon as received.
+Recent accomplishments: The Office of Administration responded to all requests for assistance or service from internal and external customers as soon as received.

 Goal 2: Attract and retain a high-performing workforce with the technical and professional skills needed.